sabbour/aks-gitops/_docs/add-service-and-config-github.md

 For each new service/application you want to build and configure to run on your Kubernetes cluster, you need to do the workflow below.

-Assuming you want to create a new microservice called `color-service`:
+Assuming you want to create a new microservice called `color-service`

 - You will need to create a Git repository to host its code under `code-repos\color-service\code`.
 - For the Helm charts, you'll need to create that under `code-repos\color-service\charts`.